 01 of 06

-What I have here are some coarse ground beef... and some salt and pepper but you can choose any burger recipe you want.
-I also prefer a high fat content in the meat, something in the 85/15 range.
-Extremely lean meat will not produce the flavor desired in a good burger.
-Of course, the higher the fat content the more shrinkage of the patties will occur.
-Before getting started, you will need to be aware of a few of things:
+This example will use coarse ground beef, salt, and pepper.
+A high-fat content in the meat, such as 85/15, will produce great burger flavor that you get if using extremely... lean meat.
+Of course, the higher the fat content, the more shrinkage of the patties will occur.
+Before getting started, you will need to be aware of a few things:

 - Keep the meat cold as much as possible